 Performance Metrics

-- Thermal Insulation: R-values range from 0.024 W/m·K (PU/PIR) to 0.05 W/m·K (Rockwool), reducing heat transfer in the UAE’s hot climate.
+- Thermal Insulation: R-values range from 0.024 W/m·K (PU/PIR) to 0.05 W/m·K (Rockwool), reducing heat transfer in DUBAI’s hot climate.

 - Fire Resistance: PIR and Rockwool panels meet Class A fire ratings, withstanding temperatures up to 1000°C.